 Oh, I had so many friends, mothers.

-I'd go over there and just bullshit my friend just so I could go be around her parents and freaking chill.
+I'd go over there and just bullshit my friend just so I could go be around their parents and freaking chill.

-Smoke sometimes my friend my one of my buddies moms she used to tell us do not smoke if you guys get caught smoking you are fucked boys I'm gonna pull your fucking feet off of your dick or whatever she would say, some thing, some old wives' tail or whatever.
+I'm going to pull your fucking feet off of your dick or whatever she would say, something, some old wife's tail or whatever.

-Then me and her would go smoke, do while my buddy was doing some yard work and shit.
+Then me and her would go smoke, dude, while my buddy was doing some yard work and shit.

 That was so much fun.